The need for a thinking process

 “The answers to most problems are within the patient” Robin McKenzie

 And it is interesting to observe that since the 1980’s there is a growing incorporation and importance of patient self-reported data into research and clinical practice as we recognise the client holds their own answers….
-It therefore follows that the answers to most of your business problems lie within your business.
+It therefore consider that the answers to most of your business problems lie within your business.
 Meaning that your clinical skills and training are directly applicable to how your run your business.

 “If amputating the wrong limb is a medical mistake, what is operating on a patient who doesn’t need surgery?”
 John Wennberg

 The ADTO model provides an excellent theoretical framework to analyse and conceptualise the interrelationships between businesses and their owners as they go through the process of growing a business and the associated pains.
+Once you understand the anatomy and physiology of a business applying the A-D-T-O model is simple, straight-forward, and focuses on moving business “care” toward specific “treatments”.